asht3/chip8/README.md

 Game ROMs used in this project are from the [Chip-8 archive](https://johnearnest.github.io/chip8Archive/?sort=platform) and a [repo with a selection of games](https://github.com/kripod/chip8-roms).

+Implementation Note: This implementation uses the original behavior for compatibility with games like Space Invaders.
+The [Chip-8 quirks test](https://github.com/Timendus/chip8-test-suite) checks for the modern behavior.

 ## How To Change ROMs
 Find src/main.cpp.
 At the beginning of the main loop, look for a line of code loading in a ROM.
 It will look something like this:
 ```